InternetFreedomFoundation/archive/content/post/how-a-bill-becomes-a-zombie-the-journey-of-section-66a-of-the-information-technology-act-2000.md

 +++
-author = "Farkhanda Zahoor"
+author = 'Farkhanda Zahoor'
-categories = ["Section66A"]
+categories = ['Section66A']
 date = 2020-05-18T09:26:51Z
-description = ""
+description = ''
 draft = false
-slug = "how-a-bill-becomes-a-zombie-the-journey-of-section-66a-of-the-information-technology-act-2000"
+slug = 'how-a-bill-becomes-a-zombie-the-journey-of-section-66a-of-the-information-technology-act-2000'
-summary = "Section 66A of the Information Technology Act, 2000, was enacted into the statute through an amendment in 2008.
-The section penalised sending \"offensive messages\" via online communication.
-In this post we trace the journey of Section 66A of the IT Act from 2008 to 2020." tags = ["Section66A"] title = "How A Bill Becomes A Zombie?
-The Journey of Section 66A of the Information Technology Act, 2000"
+summary = 'Section 66A of the Information Technology Act, 2000, was enacted into the statute through an amendment in 2008.
+The section penalised sending "offensive messages" via online communication.
+In this post we trace the journey of Section 66A of the IT Act from 2008 to 2020.' tags = ['Section66A'] title = 'How A Bill Becomes A Zombie?
+The Journey of Section 66A of the Information Technology Act, 2000'

 +++